10 Most Common WordPress Login Issues (How to Fix Them)

 Simply rename the folder for your active theme through FTP.
 Once done, WordPress will automatically revert to its default template.

-Now try to log in and confirm that the theme was the issue.
+When you rename the Theme folder, WordPress doesn’t recognize it.
+Now, try to log in and confirm that the theme was the issue.

 5. Corrupted Login File